Where are you from originally?

 Is there a fun fact about yourself that you’d like to share?

-Is there anything else you think readers would like to know about you?
+Is there anything else that you think our readers would like to know about you?